taharachedi/Algorithms-Problem-Solving-Level-1/38 - is Prime Number/README.md

-# 🟡 Prime Number Checker
+# 🟡 Problem 38: Prime Number Checker

 > **A C++ program that determines whether a given positive number is prime or not.**